Australian brush turkey

 Using vegetation gathered from the forest floor around them, male brush turkeys build a large and distinctive incubation mound, which can be up to 4 m wide and up to 2 m high.
-A female will then lay between 18 and 24 white eggs in the mound, with intervals of two to three days between the laying of each egg.
+A female will then lay 18-24 white eggs in the mound, with intervals of two to three days between the laying of each egg.

 As the vegetation in the mound decomposes, it gives off heat which warms the eggs.
-The optimum incubation temperature is between 33°C and 35°C, and the male brush turkey maintains this temperature by removing and adding layers to the mound.
+The optimum incubation temperature is 33-35°C which the male brush turkey maintains by removing and adding layers to the mound.
 Temperature regulation is the only assistance the parents provide to their offspring.

 The young brush turkeys hatch after about seven weeks, fully feathered and able to run.
 They dig their way through the layers of the mound and into the open air.